 View Watergate Bay in all its glory when you walk from neighbouring Porth beach.
 Fuel up on coffee and deck yourself out in the latest coastal style at Roo’s Beach, then strike out along the rugged promontory of Porth Island – where you can find the remains of an Iron Age castle and witness the sea spraying from the blow hole at mid tide.

 At low tide you can descend the steep cliff staircase at Whipsiderry and make sandy footprints all the way to Watergate Bay (just be careful not to get cut off by the tides).
 However, the best views are captured from the coast path, which hugs the cliffs and boasts breath-taking views of Newquay and the North Cornish coast.

 You’re spoilt for choice when it comes down to places to eat with a sea view.
-Local food hero Emily Scott has taken over the iconic Fifteen restaurant for summer 2020, serving locally sourced produce in rustic dishes.
+Local food hero Emily Scott will be serving locally sourced produce in rustic dishes at Emily Scott Food.
 For something more laidback, grab a table at the Beach Hut for seafood and extreme hot chocolates with sandy toes.
 Or for a fusion of American cuisine and classic Cornish ingredients, opt for Zacry’s at Watergate Bay Hotel.
 Also in the hotel is the Living Space, which is a divine spot for coffee, sharing platters and classic dishes with expansive ocean views.